-Anthem is the next big IP from Bioware, the creators of Mass Effect, Dragon Age and more.
+Anthem is the next big IP from Bioware, the creators of the Mass Effect and Dragon Age series.
 First revealed at E3 2017, the epic sci-fi RPG aims to bring together single-player, multiplayer, shooting, and RPG elements in a similar vein to Bungie’s Destiny franchise — albeit from a third-person perspective.

 Anthem – What is it?

 Anthem is an open-world RPG that takes place in a strange, hostile alien world where humanity lives in a giant walled city, hiding from giant monsters.
 You take the role of a Freelancer; a heroic group that act as humanity’s guardians and scouts beyond the wall in Iron Man-like suits of armour, known as Javelins.

 Anthem release date

 Anthem has officially been delayed to 2019 to make room for Battlefield 5 in October 2018.
 The upcoming RPG will now launch for PS4, Xbox One and PC on February 22nd, 2019, which is a little before the March 2019 release date EA suggested the game would have in a recent earnings report.

 BioWare is known for making expansive story-driven games, often RPGs, that fall short when it comes to combat.
 While delivering amazing narratives with player agency at the heart of everything, the Canadian developer has often struggled to deliver a compelling experience on the other side of the coin.
 Anthem is unlike any BioWare game I’ve played.
 It’s meaty, it’s gritty and the gameplay is absolutely incredible sci-fi.
 Getting a chance to play it at E3, I was blown away.

 Anyone who’s come into contact with Anthem has had their socks knocked off.
 Every trailer and gameplay demonstration has been incredibly impressive, and playing behind closed doors and viewing the game at EA’s press conference only further emphasised this point.